mfarizky/Power-Automate-Portfolio/Automated Tax Integration & Document Processing/README.md

-# Project: Automated Tax Integration - Zoho Books to Coretax (Indonesian Government Tax Portal)
+# Project: Automated Tax Integration (Zoho Books to Government Portal)

 ## **Problem/Challenge**
-Seorang *Tax Accountant* sebelumnya harus melakukan input data secara manual dari sistem akuntansi ke situs web pemerintah untuk pelaporan pajak.
-Proses ini tidak hanya memakan waktu yang lama tetapi juga sangat berisiko terhadap kesalahan input data (*human error*).
-Tantangan utamanya adalah mengekstraksi data transaksi yang relevan secara otomatis dan mentransformasikannya ke dalam format Excel yang kompatibel untuk diekspor menjadi file `.xml` (e-Faktur/e-Bupot) agar siap diunggah ke portal pajak.
+A Tax Accountant previously had to manually input data from the accounting system into the government website for tax reporting.
+This process was not only time-consuming but also highly susceptible to human error.
+The primary challenge was to automatically extract relevant transaction data and transform it into a compatible Excel format to be exported as .xml files (e-Faktur/e-Bupot) for direct upload to the tax portal.

 ## **Solution**
-Saya merancang dan membangun alur kerja otomatisasi menggunakan **Power Automate** yang menghubungkan **Zoho Books** dengan ekosistem Microsoft 365.
-Solusi ini secara otomatis mengambil data organisasi, daftar akun (*Chart of Accounts*), dan detail transaksi, kemudian mengolahnya menggunakan logika kondisi untuk mengisi template laporan pajak secara akurat.
+I designed and built an automation workflow using **Power Automate** that connects **Zoho Books** with the Microsoft 365 ecosystem.
+This solution automatically retrieves organizational data, the Chart of Accounts, and transaction details, then processes them using conditional logic to accurately populate tax report templates.

 ## **Technology**
 * **ERP System:** Zoho Books (API Integration).
-* **Triggers:** `When an item is created or modified` di SharePoint (sebagai pengontrol eksekusi).
+* **Triggers:** `When an item is created or modified` in SharePoint (serving as the execution controller).
-* **Logic & Control:** * **Web Service (REST API):** Menggunakan aksi HTTP untuk *Refreshing Access Tokens* Zoho demi keamanan koneksi.
+* **Logic & Control:** * **Web Service (REST API):** Utilized HTTP actions for Refreshing Access Tokens to ensure a secure Zoho connection.
-    * **Switch Case:** Memisahkan logika pemrosesan data berdasarkan tipe transaksi Zoho (Bills, Vendor Payments, Journal).
+    * **Switch Case:** Segmented data processing logic based on Zoho transaction types (Bills, Vendor Payments, Journal).
-    * **Variables:** Pengelolaan ID Akun, ID Organisasi, dan penamaan file dinamis.
+    * **Variables:** Managed Account IDs, Org IDs, and dynamic file naming conventions.
-* **Integrations:** Microsoft SharePoint, Excel Online (Business), dan Power Automate.
+* **Integrations:** Microsoft SharePoint, Excel Online (Business), and Power Automate.

 ## **Workflow Overview**
-1.  **Authentication:** Flow dimulai dengan melakukan *refresh access token* Zoho Books untuk memastikan sesi API tetap aktif dan aman.
+1.  **Authentication:** The flow begins by refreshing the Zoho Books access token to ensure the API session remains active and secure.

     ![alt text](1.png)

-2.  **Organization Sync:** Menarik data profil organisasi dan *Chart of Accounts* dari Zoho untuk memastikan pemetaan akun pajak sudah benar.
+2.  **Organization Sync:** Retrieves organizational profile data and the Chart of Accounts from Zoho to ensure accurate tax account mapping.

-3.  **Dynamic File Handling:** Sistem mengecek apakah file laporan untuk periode tersebut sudah ada di SharePoint.
-Jika belum, flow akan membuat file baru berdasarkan template master.
+3.  **Dynamic File Handling:** The system checks if the report file for the current period exists in SharePoint.
+If not, the flow creates a new file based on a master template.

     ![alt text](2.png)

 4.  **Transaction Sorting (Switch Case):**
-    * **Case Bills:** Mengambil data tagihan masuk dari Zoho Books.
+    * **Case Bills:** Fetches incoming bill data from Zoho Books.
-    * **Case Vendor Payments:** Mengambil data pembayaran ke vendor.
+    * **Case Vendor Payments:** Processes payment data to vendors.
-    * **Case Journal:** Menarik data penyesuaian jurnal umum.
+    * **Case Journal:** Retrieves general journal adjustment entries.

-5.  **Data Consolidation:** Setiap baris transaksi dimasukkan ke dalam tabel Excel menggunakan aksi *Add a row into a table*, yang sudah diformat agar siap dikonversi menjadi `.xml`.
+5.  **Data Consolidation:** Each transaction row is inserted into an Excel table using the "Add a row into a table" action, formatted specifically for .xml conversion.

     ![alt text](3.png)

 ## **Impact**
-* **Time Efficiency:** Memangkas waktu persiapan data pajak dari yang sebelumnya berjam-jam menjadi hitungan menit.
+* **Time Efficiency:** Reduced tax data preparation time from several hours to just a few minutes.
-* **Data Integrity:** Memastikan data yang ada di pelaporan pajak 100% sinkron dengan data yang tercatat di Zoho Books.
+* **Data Integrity:** Ensured 100% synchronization between tax reporting and the records in Zoho Books.
-* **Standardization:** Menciptakan proses pelaporan yang terstruktur dan dapat diulang (*repeatable*) setiap bulannya tanpa bergantung pada input manual.
+* **Standardization:** Created a structured and repeatable reporting process every month without relying on manual input.

+**Author:** Rizky